Egypt·24 October - 3 November 2025

 Get lost between the gigantic columns of Karnak temples

-Visit the great temples of Abu Simbel, miracles of ancient Egypt
+Visit the great temples of Abu Simbel, a miracle of ancient Egypt

-Visit the great temples of Abu Simbel, miracles of ancient Egypt
+Visit the great temples of Abu Simbel, a miracle of ancient Egypt

 Sail down the Nile for a few nights in your own private Dahabiya sailboat…. traveling like the Pharaohs